-The President or Provost may arrange, at his/her discretion, meetings at which one or more members of the faculty or administration present matters of particular or general relevance to the College program for the consideration of interested colleagues.
+The President or Provost may arrange at his or her discretion, meetings at which one or more members of the faculty or administration present matters of particular or general relevance to the College program for the consideration of interested colleagues.
 Such faculty forum sessions are open to all members of the faculty and the administration.
 Recommendations from the faculty forum may be transmitted to appropriate faculty committees.

-2.6 Faculty Divisions and Departments
+2.6 Faculty Divisions, Department